GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+* Fixed: When searching a View, the searched time zone would not appear as selected in the Search Bar.

 = 2.26 on August 8, 2024 =

 This update resolves various issues, including compatibility with Yoast SEO, improves performance through enhanced View entries caching, and adds new functionality.